In this Article, we’ll go through the various types of Operators in Python and their uses.

 |~||Inverts the bit.
 (0 to 1 and vice versa)|

-Due to their close relationship, you should also read through the Python Data types article.
+As Operators and Data-types go hand-in-hand, you should also read through the Python Data types article to further your understanding.

 This marks the end of the Python Operators Article.
 Any suggestions or contributions for CodersLegacy are more than welcome.
-Any questions can be asked in the comments below.
+Any questions about the tutorial content can be asked in the comments below.